- Jonathan Kalb

 All these screaming black figures you paint...how many screaming black faces can you do?
 Well I guess you can do them forever.
 I suppose that's how anyone gets famous nowadays – you do one thing till you get noticed for it, and you don't stop even when it's boring you to death – you have to go on and on with the same thing until finally you're a household name...which, now that excellence has lost its meaning, is all we've got left to aspire to.

-Now I, for one, am willing to swallow a lot of clumsy exposition for a play that takes Warhol and Warholism to task in this way.
+Well I, for one, am willing to swallow a lot of sentimentality, clumsy exposition, and historical simplification for a play that takes Warhol and Warholism to task in this way.
 And McCarter isn’t equivocal.
 He dares to take a side.

 Painting and theater, it’s worth remembering, are both labor-intensive, handicraft arts struggling more and more for visibility, value, and survival in our time as the culture is gripped by ascendant new technologies.
 If you’re not a tad worried about the encroachment of “creative” AI today—even more than you might have been yesterday about, say, digital photography, film or video—then you haven’t been paying attention.
 The arrival of The Collaboration feels welcome in this atmosphere, and weightier than it probably would have felt even a few years ago.